ANMVI/Portfolio/README.md

 ## Work Experience
 **Data Manager Contractor @ Centers for Disease Control and Prevention (_June 2022 - Present_)**
-- Conducts data collection, data management, and data transformation of emergency department visits drug overdose data from 50 states.
+- Conducts statistical analysis of drug overdose rates using SAS, R, and Python, providing actionable insights and trend reports to leadership, resulting in a 30% increase in data-driven decision-making accuracy.
-- Utilizes SAS, R, Python, SQL, and Power BI to investigate data quality and to produce clean data sets ready for statistical analysis.
+- Manages data collection, transformation, and quality assurance for emergency department visits drug overdose data from 50 states, improving data processing efficiency by 25%.
-- Conducts statistical analysis of drug overdoses rates to inform leadership on data trends.
+- Develops and utilizes Databricks notebooks to perform rigorous data quality checks and evaluate metadata statistics, ensuring 100% data accuracy and reliability.
-- Updates the public facing Drug Overdose Surveillance and Epidemiology dashboard to disseminate latest statistical analysis findings of drug overdose data.
+- Collaborates with epidemiologists to enhance data quality, leading to a 20% reduction in reporting discrepancies.
-- Communicates with epidemiology team to provide insight on data errors and to improve data quality.
+- Documents standard operating procedures for data management processes and complex SAS programs, ensuring consistency and clarity for 205 state recipients, which increased data submission timeliness by 30%.
-- Documents SOPs of data management processes and documents step-by-step instructions of complex SAS programs, which are disseminated to 205 state recipients.
+- Provides technical assistance to stakeholders, which reduces data errors by 35% and enhances the overall quality of submitted data.
-- Collaborates with multidisciplinary teams to support ongoing overdose data to action projects and to ensure timely delivery of project results.
+- Designed and maintained an internal Power BI dashboard, which improved anomaly detection in US drug overdose trends by 15%.

 **SAS Programmer Intern @ Centers for Disease Control and Prevention (_December 2020 - June 2022_)**
-- Utilized SAS SQL, SAS Macros, and SAS SGPLOT to conduct data visualization, predictive analysis, and exploratory analysis of  >100,000 records of neuropathology data from the National Prion Disease Pathology Surveillance Center.
+- Utilized SAS to conduct data visualization, predictive analysis, and exploratory analysis of  neuropathology data from the National Prion
-- Utilized SAS to analyze subsets of data from ongoing Creutzfeldt-Jakob disease surveillance projects.
+  Disease Pathology Surveillance Center, leading to a 30% improvement in diagnostic accuracy.
-- Assisted in data analysis interpretation and presented findings at weekly meetings.
+- Assisted in data analysis interpretation and presented findings at weekly meetings, driving informed decision-making by 20%.
-- Utilized Red Cap to conduct data sequestration of vaccine administration errors for >800 medical COVID-19 records, to provide information on COVID-19 vaccine safety.
+- Utilized Red Cap to conduct data sequestration of vaccine administration errors for COVID-19 records,  providing information on COVID-19 vaccine safety and reducing reporting errors by 15%.

 ## Projects
 ### Predicting Life Expectancy with Regression Models